 The competing URL is a URL ranking on the first page of Google for your main keyword AND that you believe you can outrank.

 First, Google your main keyword (making sure your Ahrefs toolbar is turned on).

 Next, look at the Domain Ratings (DR) of the competing websites compared to your websites.

-When we started the Ardent Growth blog we had a low DR of 26.
+When we started, we had a low DR of 26.
 The first 5 websites ranking for “editorial calendar” all have a DR of 85 or higher.
 This is going to be tough to compete with, at least initially.

 However, position #6 is a DR 55 website.